 Here’s what Judy Norsigian, co-founder of Our Bodies, Ourselves, said about the book: “A visionary like Barbara Brenner comes along so rarely, and when such a person has left a wealth of insightful commentary filled with brilliant analyses and trenchant wit, we are doubly fortunate.
 Barbara Brenner’s writing is a treasure trove of tools and ideas for making the world a better place for all.”

-BCAction members across the country are planning to host book events at their local bookstores or in their homes.
-Check out the calendar, and get in touch if you’d like to organize a book event near you.
+BCAction members across the country have planned book events at their local bookstores or in their homes.
+Get in touch if you’d like to organize a book event near you.

 The world lost Barbara too soon and we are grateful that her visionary writings are being published for all of us to learn from – and continue her legacy of activism.
 You can order So Much to be Done by clicking here.